fishworks/gofi.sh/content/homepage/cookbook.md

 Now you just need to push your commit to GitHub.

-If you haven’t forked Fish yet, go to the fish-food repository and hit the Fork button.
+If you haven’t forked GoFish yet, go to the fish-food repository and hit the Fork button.

-If you have already forked Fish on GitHub, then you can manually push (just make sure you have been pulling from the fishworks/fish-food master):
+If you have already forked GoFish on GitHub, then you can manually push (just make sure you have been pulling from the fishworks/fish-food master):

 git push https://github.com/myname/fish-food/ <what-you-called-your-branch>